Ahmed0093/PostDemoJetPackCompose/README.md

 # PostDemoJetPackCompose

-This App is Sample demo Project For Learning and Applying new Android Concepts.
+This App is Sample demo Project For Learning and Applying new Android Concepts. it  contains 2 Screen one for List of Posts and detail of each post.

-## Tech Stack

-This project uses uses compose and Hilt based on modern Android tech-stacks and MVVM architecture.
+it uses compose and Hilt based on modern Android tech-stacks and MVVM architecture.
 Fetching data from the network and integrating persisted data in the database via repository pattern.

-### Libraries
+### Libraries && Tech Stack

 - Application entirely written in [Kotlin](https://kotlinlang.org)
 - Asynchronous processing using [Coroutines](https://kotlin.github.io/kotlinx.coroutines/)